zaiisao/Documentation/en/Agora Platform/dashboard_restful_communication.md

 >    -   If you pass the ip parameter, but not cname or uid, then the rule is that this ip cannot login any channel in the App.
 >    -   If you pass the cname parameter, but not uid or ip, then the rule is that no one can login the channel specified by the cname parameter.
 >    -   If you pass the cname and uid parameter, but not ip, then the rule is that the uid cannot login the channel specified by the cname parameter.
+>    -   If you pass the uid parameter, but not cname or ip, then the rule is that the uid cannot login in any channel in the App.

 -  Response: